ChandramitaSantra/full_stack_assessment_skeleton/docs/README.md

 - when you've committed everything needed to your github fork, please share the url with us, so we can review your submission

+### How to run
+Step 1 : Run the following Command
+- docker-compose -f docker-compose.final.yml up --build -d Step 2 : Go to frontend & backend and run the following command in both of them -npm i
+Step 3 : Run the following command in both the folders
+- npm start

+- You can access the website at localhost:3000

+- I have observed that after sometime of operation, there happens some loss of data.
+If this happens, an easy fix is to stop the container and run the docker command again.